Presentation at the SubLime conference

 From 2013 to 2016 I worked at the University of Bath as a post-doctoral research associate on the EPSRC project: “Experimentally verified Atomistic modelling of lime in construction materials” (P.I.
 Dr. Richard J. Ball; C.I.
 Prof. Stephen Parker).

 In 2016 I joined Northumbria University Newcastle as a Lecturer.
-Since then, I progressed to Senior Lecturer and Associate professor, assuming various roles such as Unit of Assessment lead for the Unit 13 in REF 2021 (2018-2021).
+Since then, I progressed to Senior Lecturer and Associate Professor, assuming various roles such as Unit of Assessment lead for Unit 13 in REF 2021 (2018-2021) and Head of Research for the Department of Mechanical and Construction Engineering (2025).

-I am a member a various professional organisations such as the Institute of Materials, Minerals and Mining (IoM3), the Mineralogical Society of Great Britain and Ireland, the Architects Registration Board (ARB) and the Institute of Civil Engineering (ICE).
+I am a member of various professional organisations such as the Institute of Materials, Minerals and Mining (IoM3), the Mineralogical Society of Great Britain and Ireland, and the Institute of Civil Engineering (ICE).

-My research on sustainable building materials helps our society to solve the problem of the large environmental impact of the construction industry, offering more sustainable alternatives to the highly unsustainable materials currently used, with the benefit of reducing carbon emissions and the depletion of natural resources and therefore create a better world for our ourselves and our children.
+My research focuses on the development of sustainable building materials that can help our society solve the problem of the large environmental impact of the construction industry.
+It aims at offering more sustainable alternatives to the highly unsustainable materials currently used, with the benefit of reducing carbon emissions and the depletion of natural resources and therefore creating a better world for ourselves and our children.